-I am Reader in Historical Geography and Director of Graduate Studies (Admissions and Recruitment) in the Department of Geography at Royal Holloway, University of London and welcome enquiries from potential postgraduate students with research interests in historical geography.
-I am, in addition, Book Review Editor of the Journal of Historical Geography, Honorary Secretary of the Historical Geography Research Group of the RGS-IBG, and co-convener of the London Group of Historical Geographers, and member of the AHRC’s Peer Review College.
+I am Reader in Historical Geography in the Department of Geography, Royal Holloway, University of London and welcome enquiries from potential postgraduate students or postdoctoral researchers with research interests in historical geography.
+I am also Ordinary Member of the Historical Geography Research Group of the RGS-IBG and co-convener of the London Group of Historical Geographers, and member of the AHRC’s Peer Review College.

 Department of Geography, Royal Holloway, University of London, Egham Hill, EGHAM, TW20 0EX, UK.